microsoft/fluentui/apps/fabric-website/src/pages/Controls/BottomSheetPage/docs/android/BottomSheetOverview.md

-`BottomSheet` is used to display a list of menu items in a modal dialog inside of a Fragment that retains state.
+`BottomSheet` is used to display a list of menu items in a modal dialog.
+It slides up over the main app content as a result of a user triggered action.
+Swiping up can reveal additional content.

 | BottomSheet with single line items                                                                                                                                                                    | BottomSheet with double line items                                                                                                                                                                    |
 | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |